Joanna-Khek/Joanna-Khek/README.md

 :mortar_board: I am currently a MSc in Statistics student at National University of Singapore.
 I graduated from Nanyang Technological University Singapore (NTU) with a Bachelor in Mathematical Sciences (Statistics) in 2018.

 :love_hotel: I am a Data Scientist and I have strong interest in the domain of Machine Learning as well as creating web applications.
-I am currently working in the public service and I am mainly involve in analytics and automation projects.
+I am currently working in the public service.

 :green_book: I am currently reading "Effective Pandas" by Matt Harrison and "Designing Machine Learning Systems" by Chip Huyen